 \subsection{Measurements of $^{14}$C standards}

 2C-CRDS's $^{14}$C detection capabilities were characterized with CO$_2$ samples from commercial sources and combusted ``$^{14}$C standards.''
-Spectra were taken at room temperature and 20 torr (Fig. \ref{fig:AMS-comparison}\textbf{A}), and the $^{14}$C concentrations ranged from petrogenic ($\sim$zero $\textrm{\ensuremath{\nicefrac{^{14}\textrm{{C}}}{\textrm{{C}}}}}$) to approximately double the contemporary abundance (\emph{i.e.}, 1.2 parts per trillion (ppt) $\textrm{\ensuremath{\nicefrac{^{14}\textrm{{C}}}{\textrm{{C}}}}}$).
+Spectra were taken at room temperature and 20 torr (Figure \ref{fig:AMS-comparison}a), and the $^{14}$C concentrations ranged from petrogenic ($\sim$zero $\textrm{\ensuremath{\nicefrac{^{14}\textrm{{C}}}{\textrm{{C}}}}}$) to approximately double the natural abundance (\emph{i.e.}, 1.2 parts per trillion (ppt) $\textrm{\ensuremath{\nicefrac{^{14}\textrm{{C}}}{\textrm{{C}}}}}$).
 At 20 torr, the spectroscopic feature complexity is greatly reduced with the step-wise resonances dominating and the Autler-Townes-type effect minimized as a result of collisional broadening.
-2C-CRDS resolves $^{14}$CO$_{2}$ concentration differences that are fractions of the natural abundance in samples sourced from: petrogenic fuel (Petrogenic Cyl.), a 5240-year-old tree (TIRI Wood, Pinus sylvestris), 70 year old cellulose (IAEA C3), contemporary corn (Biogenic Cyl.), and $^{14}$C elevated leaves collected near a medical waste facility (EBIS Leaves).\cite{Scott2003,Rozanski1992,Trumbore2002,Swanston2005,Hanson2005} To demonstrate the detection selectivity of the 2C-CRDS method, the unprocessed two-color signal with the probe on resonance is compared with duplicate sample analysis by AMS (\textbf{Fig. }\ref{fig:AMS-comparison}\textbf{B}).
-Residuals from a linear fit of this comparison have a mean absolute error of 91 ppq\textendash an accuracy that is better than 8\% of the contemporary $^{14}$C abundance.
-This level of precision requires 3 minutes of averaging, and further precision can be achieved for longer measurement times.
-However, for this set of samples, the limiting factor is uncompensated variations in the two-color signal, and in order to increase the accuracy for the P(14)-R(13) pair of $^{14}$CO$_{2}$ transitions, these variations must be compensated or removed.
+2C-CRDS resolves $^{14}$CO$_{2}$ concentration differences that are fractions of the natural abundance in samples sourced from: petrogenic fuel (Petrogenic Cyl.), a 5240-year-old tree (TIRI Wood, Pinus sylvestris), 70-year-old cellulose (IAEA C3), contemporary corn (Biogenic Cyl.), and $^{14}$C elevated leaves collected near a medical waste facility (EBIS Leaves).\cite{Scott2003,Rozanski1992,Trumbore2002,Swanston2005,Hanson2005} To demonstrate the detection selectivity of the 2C-CRDS method, the unprocessed two-color signal with the probe on resonance is compared with duplicate sample analysis by AMS (Figure \ref{fig:AMS-comparison}b).
+Residuals from a linear fit of this comparison have a mean absolute error of 91 ppq\textendash an accuracy that is better than 8\% of the natural $^{14}$C abundance.
+Accuracy can be improved to 5\% by averaging the results of each sample type and effectively increasing the averaging time.
+However, the rate of error reduction from averaging decreases after 3 minutes (see Figure S2).
+For the P(14)-R(13) pump-probe scheme and this set of samples, an elevated and varying background in the two-color signal (Figure \ref{fig:AMS-comparison}a) is likely affecting averaging performance and this should be compensated or removed to increase the accuracy of 2C-CRDS $^{14}$CO$_{2}$ detection.